seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

     exception.
 If the function does raise an exception, its runtime behavior is undefined.
 However, functions marked nounwind may still trap or generate asynchronous exceptions.
-Exception handling schemes that are recognized by LLVM to handle asynchronous exceptions, such as SEH, will still provide their implementation defined semantics.
+Exception handling schemes that are recognized by LLVM37 to handle asynchronous exceptions, such as SEH, will still provide their implementation defined semantics.
 ``optnone``
     This function attribute indicates that the function is not optimized